-Whelping can be rough on inexperienced breeders.
-Mother dogs do odd things when in labor and delivering puppies; they dig and shred the bedding as soon as you arrange it, they pant, stand up, turn around, dig some more...
+Whelping puppies can be rough on inexperienced breeders.
+Mother dogs do odd things when in labor; they dig and shred the bedding as soon as you arrange it, they pant, stand up, turn around, dig some more...

 Digging, Shredding, and Whelping Behavior

 After our girl, Tango, whelped her first litter of puppies, she and I had a polite discussion on the subject of proper whelping box maintenance.
 She deemed it best to dig her bedding materials up into a huge pile pushed into the exact center of her box, subjecting her newborns to being buried under their blanket in the process.

 I thought it would be far nicer and much safer for the puppies to have their blanket lying flat with the pups located on top of it, to give those tiny little paws a good solid grip in the material while they were jockeying for position at Mamma Tango’s Dairy Bar.